Dick Durbin: Immigration

 In October 2019, Durbin blocked the passage of S.386, the Fairness for High-Skilled Immigrants Act, which aims to eliminate the per-country numerical limitation for all employment-based immigrants and to increase the per-country limitation for all family-sponsored immigrants from 7% to 15%.
-He was one of the original co-sponsors of a similar bill, in the 112th Congress (2011–2012).
-The only difference between the two versions is that S.1983 had the language "includes nationals of Ireland coming to the United States under a treaty of commerce to perform specialty occupation services" in the nonimmigrant E-3 visa category.

-The Cato Institute, a libertarian think tank, argued, "The per country limits caused the backlog to develop unevenly.
-They result in an inequity between the proportion of applicants from certain countries and the proportion of green cards that nationals of those countries receive.
-The Indian backlog means that they carry almost the entire burden of the green card shortage.
-While they wait in line, nationals of other countries get to cut to the front of the line.
-Going forward, new EB2/EB3 applicants from India in 2019 will face astronomical wait times.
-At the current pace, it will take 49 years to process the Indian backlog—if people stick it out that long—and nearly 50,000 Indians would die before then.
-During that entire half century, other immigrants would keep bypassing Indians with almost no wait at all."

 Durbin argued that bill S.386 would prioritize people of Indian and Chinese origin, who have been in the green card backlog for years, at the expense of future immigrants from other countries.
 After blocking S.386, he proposed his own bill, which would almost triple the number of employment-based green cards and eliminate country caps.
 Durbin agreed that his bill would not pass in the current administration and promised for a bipartisan agreement to pass S.386.